-Champions Park Lake at the Clark County Fairgrounds in Springfield, Ohio will be the site of the competition again in 2022
+Champions Park Lake at the Clark County Fairgrounds in Springfield, Ohio will be the site of the competition again in 2023 on June 6-10.

 SOLAR SPLASH is a trademark of Solar Splash Inc., a non-profit organization formed to promote engineering education and interest in solar innovation.
 Solar Splash Inc. seeks to involve college and high school students in hands-on educational activity by hosting the SOLAR SPLASH competition each year in late spring or early summer.